 Age of Intuition Suite

-This group will be held weekly on Sundays – July 27, 2025 through August 31, 2025 from 1 – 3pm Eastern Time.
+This group will be held weekly on Sundays – February 8, 2026 through March 15, 2026 from 1 – 3pm Eastern Time.
 It is entirely online via Zoom.
-Maximum number of participants is ten.
+Maximum number of participants is nine.

 You will write from your center and find the incalculable number of narratives that emerge from it.
-Turning the Jewel: Story and Self is an application of narrative medicine coupled with the older alchemical wisdom of ancient traditions.
+Gifted Trauma Alchemy is an application of narrative medicine coupled with the older alchemical wisdom of ancient traditions.
 It will unlock deep truths and awake you to new possibilities inherent in living.

 You are welcome here.